REST API Monitoring

 REST API - An Overview

 REST (REpresentational State Transfer) is a design concept (architecture) for managing state information which defines how data communication is to be done using HTTP protocols.
-The API calls which adhere to the REST definition (pretty much most of them!) are called REST APIs.
+The API calls which adhere to the REST definition are called REST APIs.

 Monitoring REST API - What we do